cldf/cldfviz/docs/map.md

 # `cdfviz.map`

-The `cldfviz.map` subcommand for `cldfbench` allows you to create geographic maps displaying data from CLDF `StructureDataset`s - i.e. maps as used in typological Atlases such as [WALS](https://wals.info).
+A common way to visualize data from a CLDF StructureDataset is as "dots on a map", i.e. as [WALS](https://wals.info)-like geographic maps.

+This can be done using the `cldfviz.map` command.
 Consulting the help for the `cldfbench cldfviz.map` command displays a somewhat lengthy message.
 So for better readability, we'll explain some options here in more detail.

 Note that some options are only valid for some output formats.

+For example usage of `cldfviz.map`, see the [Examples](#examples) section below.

 ## Output